 Identifying and locating beneficiaries

 If the beneficiaries are immediate members of the family this can be a simple task.
 However, if there are numerous beneficiaries,some of which are unknown to the Executor, the task can become more complicated and potentiallty require the services of a geneologist who can help trace missing relatives or beneficiaries.

 Selling or transferring ownership of property

 If the deceased owned a property (or properties) it will either need to be sold or ownership transferred to a beneficiary.
-When dealing with a probate property there are various elements to be considered with regard to the sale process and tax.
-This article in the Gazette explains this in more detail.
+When dealing with a probate property there are various elements to be considered with regard to the sale process and capital gains tax on inherited property.

 Selling or transferring ownership of stocks and shares